Trevor2Maxwell/Trevor2Maxwell.Github.io/Bank_Project.md

 We started our journey by asking a few interesting questions!
 - What is the highest loan to the IDA?
 - Who has the most loans?
-- Which was the most recent to pay?<br>
+- Which was the most recent to pay?<br
+## The Insights
+- Identified the top five countries with the most debt.
+- **Recommend checking if the top 5 are utilizing it for their development.**
+- Identified the 5 countries with almost zero debt to IDA.
+- **Recommend confirming if the bottom 5 need more resources.**
+- It would be good to have a look at who is paying back most consistently.
+- **We took a close look at Nicaragua specifically.**

+###Let's get into it!

 Want to guess what the answer is before I tell you what the database says?
 <img src="Bank_Vissuals/QRY_results for details_COMBINED SHRUNK.png?raw=true"/>
 <img src="Bank_Vissuals/flags.jpg?raw=true"/>